Skyshader77/Lacryma-Hydra/chapter18.typ

 "The Goddess has no time for insects such as you.
 I will suffice."

-"She has time or she has abandoned you."
+"She has time, or unless you mean she has abandoned you."

 "Insolent roach!
 The Goddess loves me!"